-We’re often asked by people, “But what can we do to really go above and beyond in loving our missionaries?”
+We’re often asked by people, “What can we do to go above and beyond in loving our missionary?”

-Missionaries and their families struggle the same way we all do — but their struggles are often magnified by health and security risks, exposure to different cultures and languages, and home-sickness for their loved ones and home community.
-It can be hard to know how to tangibly care for them above and beyond the needed financial support.
+Missionaries and their families struggle the same way we all do.
+But their struggles are often magnified by health and security risks, exposure to different cultures and languages, and home-sickness for their loved ones and home community.
+It can be hard to know how to care for them above and beyond the needed financial support.

-As you send missionaries out to share the gospel with the world — in sometimes extraordinary circumstances — we’d like to offer some suggestions for how you can deepen your relationship with your missionaries even from a distance.
+As you send missionaries out to share the gospel with the world, we’d like to offer some suggestions for how you can deepen your relationship with your missionaries even from a distance.

-So, we asked a few Serge missionaries to share some fresh ideas on how you can love and encourage the missionaries in your life (and help them make a deeper impact for the gospel!)
+We asked a few Serge missionaries to share how you can love and encourage the missionaries in your life (and help them make a more profound impact for the gospel!)

 Here’s what they shared with us —